Fund Development Manager

 - Excellent presentation skills and ability to express ideas verbally and in writing

-- Results and detail oriented with ability to multi-task and juggle multiple priorities and projects
+- Results-oriented with ability to multi-task and juggle multiple priorities and projects

-- Knowledge and experience in the Hudson Valley philanthropic community helpful
+- Knowledge and experience in the Hudson Valley philanthropic community is preferred

 - Understands the Habitat for Humanity mission and has the desire to promote it

 - Willing to meet directly with donors and donor prospects and make face-to-face requests for resources and financial support

 - Values a team-oriented approach to decision making and problem solving